-Madeira is well located off the EU and Africa
+Madeira is well placed off the EU and Africa

-The Madeiran government has a good degree of autonomy from Portugal, but most legislation is Portuguese, including tax legislation.
+Madeira has its own government and hence a good degree of autonomy from Portugal, though most legislation including that on taxation is Portuguese.
 The economy is based on tourism, fishing, farming and financial services.
 As a peripheral and poorer region of the EU, there is considerable EU funding to support development, which can assist inward investment.
-The currency is the Euro.
+The currency is the euro.

-Portuguese taxes are on the high side, given its rather low level of economic achievement, but the Portuguese government, with the agreement of the EU, created an International Business Centre on Madeira which until 2001 offered offshore status and very low taxes to manufacturing, service and financial companies, as well as a shipping registry.
-In late 2002, the EU approved an extension of the scheme, but this excludes new financial services companies.
-The scheme was extended in 2007.
+Taxation in Portugal is on the high side.
+However, with EU agreement, the Portuguese government created the Madeira International Business Centre (MIBC) on Madeira which until 2001 offered offshore status and very low taxes to manufacturing, service and financial companies, as well as a shipping registry.
+This scheme was extended in 2007.

-Portugal has been careful and clever in developing Madeira's offshore economy.
-Given that the EU has approved every stage of the process, Madeira's tax advantages had faced little threat from the 'harmful tax practices' initiative until recently.
-Portugal has a large network of double tax treaties, and these can be used alongside the International Business Centre to obtain a very low tax burden for many types of trading and commercial activity.
-In addition, Madeira is covered by the full array of EU legislation against money-laundering, and is not known to be a target of criminal activity.
+Portugal has meticulously developed Madeira's offshore economy.
+Given that the EU has approved every stage of the process, Madeira's tax advantages had faced little threat from the harmful tax practices initiative until recently.
+Portugal has a large network of double tax treaties, and these can be used alongside the MIBC to greatly reduce the tax paid for many types of trading and commercial activity.
+In addition, Madeira is covered by the full array of EU legislation against money laundering and is not known to be a target of criminal activity.